 Short-Course in Stakeholder Engagement - June 1-2, 2017

 Engaging Patients & Other Stakeholders in Translational Research: Tools & Best Practices for Research Teams is a short course is designed for investigators and research teams who have received, or are thinking about applying for, research grants that will involve stakeholder engagement.
-A detailed agenda will be available at a later date.
 For more information, contact Kate Judge, email@example.com.

 Community-Based Research Learning Opportunities - Online Videos & Resources